 Once the cluster is created, you need to make sure that it has finished initializing before going to the next step.
 To do this, go to the "Topics" page and wait for the Create topic button to become available.

 Next, you need to create a Confluent Schema Registry for your environment.

-If you already have a Schema Registry in your Confluent Cloud environment, you can skip this step.
+If you already have a Schema Registry in your Confluent Cloud environment, you can skip to step 6.

 If prompted, select Create application myself.

 Leave the access control set to "Global access."
 Make the application name